akella/grunt-frontend-boilerplate/README.md

 How to run it
 =============
  - You need to have _npm_ installed now, as well as a _grunt_.
  - Download files, and go to this project folder in terminal.
-Type `npm install` (this will install some libraries for it to work).
+Type `npm install grunt --save-dev` (this will install some libraries for it to work).
 Folder `node_moduldes` might appear.
 Don't be afraid.
  - Run `grunt`, and it will watch for all the changes